daattali/shinymixpanel/README.md

 By default, {shinymixpanel} attempts to send all event tracking via the user's browser (using Mixpanel's JavaScript API).
 This is the preferred way to use Mixpanel, as it automatically gathers some user data from the web browser and sends many additional properties.

 However, some users may disable tracking through their browser -- for example using an ad blocker -- and for these users it's not possible to connect to Mixpanel through the browser.
-Luckily, {shinymixpanel} has an easy solution to that: setting `track_server = TRUE` in `mp_init()`.
+Luckily, {shinymixpanel} has an easy solution to this: setting `track_server = TRUE` in `mp_init()`.

 When `track_server` is off, then any browser that is blocked from communicating with Mixpanel will simply not send Mixpanel any events.
 But if `track_server` is on, then {shinymixpanel} will send events to Mixpanel using server API calls (Mixpanel's REST API) when the browser is blocking Mixpanel tracking.
-When this happens, {shinymixpanel} will even try to detect some browser data and send it along as additional properties: browser type, screen size, operating system, and current URL.
+When this happens, {shinymixpanel} will even try to detect some user data and send it along as additional properties: browser type, screen size, operating system, and current URL.

 <h2 id="testing">Using {shinymixpanel} during development/testing</h2>